-This authority does not have sufficient cash balances to be able to place deposits for more than around six months so as to earn higher rates from longer deposits.
+The Authority does not typically have sufficient surplus cash balances to be able to place deposits for more than around six months so as to earn higher rates from longer deposits.
 While the Council has taken a cautious approach to investing, it is also fully appreciative of changes to regulatory requirements for financial institutions in terms of additional capital and liquidity that came about in the aftermath of the financial crisis.
-These requirements have provided a stronger basis for financial institutions, with annual stress tests by regulators evidencing how institutions are now far more able to cope with extreme stressed market and edeagenite@onditions.
+These requirements have provided a stronger basis for financial institutions, with annual stress tests by regulators evidencing how institutions are now far more able to cope with extreme stressed market and economic conditions.

-The Treasury Management Strategy Statement, (TMSS), for 2020/21 was approved by this Council on 20 February 2020.
-No changes are considered necessary at the midyear point despite the uncertainty seen as a result of the Covid-19 pandemic.
+The Treasury

+Management Strategy

+Statement, (TMSS), for

+2020/21 was approved

+by this Council on 20

+February 2020.
+No

+changes are considered

+necessary during the

+year despite the

+exceptional uncertainty

+seen as a result of the

+Covid-19 pandemic.